 The tax form is called 790-012 and is a standard form used for paying lots of different taxes/fees for immigration matters, so on the form you need to tick the right box for the service you are paying for.

 This form can now only be filled in online and printed out to take to the bank.
 It is no longer given out at police stations nor immigration offices and cannot be filled in by hand.

 The form is very quick to complete and can be filled in by clicking here. (external link).
 You complete it then press the blue button at the end to get a copy you can print out and sign.
-(January 15 2020: this link is temporarily not working.
-This is the responsibility of the Spanish authorities and we are unable to correct.
-Check back in a few days).

 Return to previous page.